 Onshape can work on almost any device with an internet connection regardless of hardware specifications and has built-in data loss prevention.
 Many other CAD software options require powerful hardware and separate file versioning systems.
 Smaller businesses that can’t budget for powerhouse hardware might find Onshape is the perfect CAD software.

-LibreCAD is an open source CAD software built for 2D design.
+LibreCAD is an open-source CAD software built for 2D design.
 LibreCAD also offers 3D design features, though they are not as robust as the 2D design features.
-Since LibreCAD is open source, it is supported and developed by a community of third party developers.
-This development group keeps LibreCAD up to date, but cannot provide the same level of support businesses might expect from a proprietary CAD software.
+Since LibreCAD is open source, it is supported and developed by a community of third-party developers.
+This development group keeps LibreCAD up to date, but cannot provide the same level of support businesses might expect from proprietary CAD software.

 - LibreCAD excels at 2D design and offers features competitive with paid CAD software